padrinobook/padrinobook/01-introduction.md

     $ exec $SHELL

-Now the we have to ways to install ruby versions: The easy one with a plugin and the difficult one where we have to compile ruby on our own.
+Now the we have to ways to install Ruby versions: The easy one with a plugin and the difficult one where we have to compile Ruby on our own.

 #### ruby-build

-Because we don't want to download and compile different ruby versions on our own, we will use [ruby-build](https://github.com/sstephenson/ruby-build "ruby-build") plugin for rbenv:
+Because we don't want to download and compile different Ruby versions on our own, we will use [ruby-build](https://github.com/sstephenson/ruby-build "ruby-build") plugin for rbenv:

     $ mkdir ~/.rbenv/plugins